-British officials monitor threat from mutations
+British officials monitor threat from coronavirus mutations

 The issue of mutations led to headlines across the United Kingdom after a top government official, Health Secretary Matt Hancock, stood in the House of Commons on Monday and announced that more than 1,000 confirmed coronavirus infections in southeastern England show genetic mutations that might be driving the surge in that region.

-That news was quickly followed by a statement from Jeremy Farrar, the head of the Wellcome Trust biomedical research foundation, saying “there is evidence to indicate a new variant of the Covid-19 virus” and calling this development “potentially serious.”
+That news was quickly followed by a statement from Jeremy Farrar, the head of the Wellcome Trust biomedical research foundation, saying “there is evidence to indicate a new variant of the COVID-19 virus” and calling this development “potentially serious.”
 He said it is unclear whether the variant is responsible for the spike in infections in parts of the United Kingdom or what this may or may not mean for transmission of the virus and the efficacy of vaccines.

 “The pressure on the virus to evolve is increased by the fact that so many millions of people have now been infected.
 Most of the mutations will not be significant or cause for concern, but some may give the virus an evolutionary advantage, which may lead to higher transmission or mean it is more harmful,” Farrar said.